 Hunter adds, “I thank the leadership and faculty of Athens State University for setting the example in teacher preparation.”

-The College revised conceptual framework, leading to updates in programs, curriculum and the development of 3 three new specializations including Educational Technology, Instructional Design, and English Language Learners, These new program minors offer future teachers the opportunity to broaden their qualifications.
-Additionally, prior to graduating, Athens State University COE students complete Alabama Reading Initiative (ARI) and Alabama Math, Science and Technology Initiative (AMSTI) training.
+The College revised conceptual framework, leading to updates in programs, curriculum, and the development of 3 three new specializations including Educational Technology, Instructional Design, and English Language Learners, These new program minors offer future teachers the opportunity to broaden their qualifications.
+Additionally, prior to graduating, Athens State University COE students complete the Alabama Reading Initiative (ARI) and Alabama Math, Science, and Technology Initiative (AMSTI) training.

-“With the belief that the teacher is the most important factor for success in a classroom, we are pleased to know that institutions like Athens State provide Morgan County Schools with quality teachers every year,” state Morgan County Schools Superintendent Bill W. Hopkins, Jr. “They produce graduates who have a broad understanding of subject matter and a firm grasp of how to use research based strategies to teach the standards.”
+“With the belief that the teacher is the most important factor for success in a classroom, we are pleased to know that institutions like Athens State provide Morgan County Schools with quality teachers every year,” stated former Morgan County Schools Superintendent Bill W. Hopkins, Jr. “They produce graduates who have a broad understanding of subject matter and a firm grasp of how to use research-based strategies to teach the standards.”

 Hopkins continues, “The quality of educator provided by Athens State and others like them makes us confident that when a new teacher steps into his/her first classroom, they are ready.
 Ready to teach; ready to manage; ready to inspire; ready to lead and make an amazing impact on the lives of our students.
 Having a University that consistently provides us with caring, high-quality teachers who possess an enthusiasm for being on our team and preparing our students for all of the challenges of being successful in the 21st Century, is priceless.
 The Morgan County School System is stronger because of Athens State and Universities like them that have a commitment to producing outstanding educators.”